Tips for Getting Better Sleep

 "Melatonin" is a hormone that helps us fall asleep, and darkness triggers the release of this hormone, while light suppresses it.

-Our bodies are naturally designed to fall asleep when the sun goes down at night and everything gets dark, and to wake back up when the sun rises in the morning and lights everything back up.
+Our bodies are naturally designed to fall asleep when the sun goes down at night and everything gets dark, and to then wake back up when the sun rises in the morning and lights everything back up.

 Our skin is sensitive enough to light that even small amounts of light (like from a phone screen) during the night can confuse our bodies into thinking that the sun is starting to rise and that it's time to wake up.